 Viparita Karani (Inverted Leg Pose)

 Just as the name suggests, Viparita Karani involved inverting or reversing your leg.
 Typically known as the legs on the wall pose, it is a posture where your body goes upside down, keeping your feet upwards.
-It builds steadiness in your body and is mostly practised by people during periods to soothe their back pain.
+It builds steadiness in your body and is mostly practiced by people during periods to soothe their back pain.

 While doing the Inverted Leg pose, you need to put your head down and push your legs off the ground with support from the hands under your waist.
 People often support their posture with rolled blankets and/or put their legs along the wall for better assessment.
 Retaining the pose for a minute or so will make you fill the stretch, and gradually you can also access your body relaxing under its effect.